Oklahoma's Great Pet Friendly State Parks

 When it comes to staying overnight at an Oklahoma park with your pet, few accommodations surpass those available at Hugo Lake State Park in Hugo.
-This park welcomes dogs in both primitive and resort cabins at no additional fee.
+This park welcomes dogs in both primitive and resort cabins for a small fee.
 Resort cabins feature satellite television, fully equipped kitchens, two bedrooms and spacious decks with sweeping views of Hugo Lake.
 Primitive cabins boast heating and air conditioning to keep you and your pooch comfortable.
 You’ll also enjoy a screened-in porch with lake views.

 During the day, you’ll want to venture out of the cozy cabin for some outdoor recreation with your dog at your side.
 Stretch your legs with a leisurely hike through winding, flat trails, or rent a pontoon at a nearby marina for endless fun on the water.

 Tourism Information Centers – Blackwell & Erick

 Road trippers needing a quick break can stop at one of the 12 Oklahoma Tourism Information Centers scattered throughout the state.
 Two of these centers have dog parks so your canine companion can have a break, too.
 Travelers coming into Oklahoma from Kansas along I-35 can stop at the Blackwell Tourism Information Center and those coming from the Texas panhandle along I-40 can stop at the Erick Tourism Information Center to enjoy a dog release area for pets, as well as clean restrooms and free brochures for humans.